CAWorks-ChrisA/MASONplus9TemplateProject/README.md

 1. Program your Agent Based Models.

+1. Save your VSCode Workspace (File -> Save Workspace as...) to a place you can find it.

 ## Known Issues

 - Previously Visual Studio Code for MacOS didn't have good compatibility with this template, but the code was refreshed using Prof Jeff Schank's Project on Eclipse, so it should work.